iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 \sum_{t=1}^n \log P(y_{t}|\mathbf{y}_{1:t-1}) \rightarrow \sum_{t=1}^n \log P(y_{t}|\mathbf{y}_{1:t-1})+\lambda{n}
 $$

-These heuristics are admittedly ad-hoc and some require tuning the hyperparameters they introduce (e.g. $\lambda$ for word reward models, other parameters for the Google model's length correction) based on beam size <d-cite key="stahlberg2019nmt"></d-cite>.
+These heuristics are admittedly ad-hoc and some require tuning the hyperparameters they introduce (e.g. $\lambda$, $\gamma$) based on beam size <d-cite key="stahlberg2019nmt"></d-cite>.

 ### The beam search curse

 For a partial sequence "prefix" $$\mathbf{y}_{1:t-1}$$, let us call $P(y_{t}|\mathbf{y}_{1:t-1} )$ the "suffix distribution" and note that it must sum to one (summing over all possible "suffixes" $y_t$).
 In this sense, we sometimes say that we are dealing with **locally normalized** distributions, meaning that the probability distribution of the next token is normalized at every time-step in the generation.

-The problem with local normalization is that paths involving completely wrong turns can still accumulate higher total sequence-level probabilities and win out against paths that stayed on-track, so to speak.
-If the model overestimated the likelihood of $$ \mathbf{y}_{1:t-1} $$, the distribution $$ P(y_{t}|\mathbf{y}_{1:t-1}) $$ does not reflect this, because the suffix probabilities are normalized relative to each other, not counterfactuals from a better overall decoding path.
-A prefix with low probability may have a suffix distribution with low *entropy* (meaning the probability distribution is sharply peaked on one or two tokens), leading to a two-token generation with a high total probability, even though the prefix was definitely a "wrong turn" and this path was not what we want.
+The problem with local normalization is that paths involving completely wrong turns can still accumulate higher total sequence-level probabilities and win out against paths that stayed "on-track," so to speak.
+If the model overestimated the likelihood of $$ \mathbf{y}_{1:t-1} $$, the distribution $$ P(y_{t}|\mathbf{y}_{1:t-1}) $$ does not reflect it, because the suffix probabilities are normalized relative to each other, not counterfactuals from a better overall decoding path.
+A prefix with low probability may have a suffix distribution with low *entropy* (meaning the probability distribution is sharply peaked on one or two tokens), leading to a two-token generation with a high total probability, even though the prefix was a "wrong turn" and this path was not what we wanted.

 The problem is exacerbated by the label bias problem mentioned earlier, in which the model is biased towards words and sequences that are more common in the training data.
 For example, if the low probability prefix is part of a very common bigram in the training data, the locally normalized distribution will concentrate high probability on the completion of that bigram.
-In fact, it has actually been shown that beam search is particularly prone to selecting a low probability first token and then generating high-probability copies of training data from there <d-cite key="pmlr-v97-cohen19a"></d-cite>.
+In fact, it has been shown that beam search is particularly prone to selecting a low probability first token and then generating high-probability copies of training data from there <d-cite key="pmlr-v97-cohen19a"></d-cite>.

-In theory, pruning should help with the beam search curse because we can prune the low probability wrong turns and nip them in the bud without exploring any further down the wrong paths.
+Now, in theory, pruning with the fixed beam width $b$ should help with the beam search curse because we can prune the low probability wrong turns, nipping them in the bud without exploring any further down the wrong paths and accumulating misleadingly high total probabilities.
 Indeed, this is why it has been empirically observed <d-cite key="koehn-knowles-2017-six"></d-cite><d-cite key="yang-etal-2018-breaking"></d-cite><d-cite key="pmlr-v97-cohen19a"></d-cite> that increasing the beam width above ~5-10 degrades performance.
-Thus, despite increasing the volume of search space covered, reduced pruning can actually lead to worse generations!
+In other words, despite expanding the volume of search space covered by the beam search algoorithm, larger $b$ can actually lead to *worse* generations!
 This paradoxical effect has been dubbed the "beam search curse."

 ## Recap: greedy vs. beam search

 We have brought up some rather subtle points, so it's worth taking a moment to make sure we understand them.
-We'd particularly like to highlight how the failure modes all interact with each other in sometimes unexpected ways.
+We'd particularly like to highlight how these failure modes all interact with each other in complex and sometimes unexpected ways.
 To recap:

-- Beam search can perform better than greedy search, especially in NMT, because it is able to find higher total probability sequences in situations where global maximum of sequences $\neq$ sequence of locally maximum tokens.
+- Beam search can perform better than greedy search, especially in NMT, because it is able to find higher total probability sequences in situations where the global probability maximum of sequences $\neq$ the sequence of locally maximum probability tokens.
-- But if beam search is *too* good at finding the global maximum of sequences (i.e. if the beam width is too large, leading to better search), performance seems to actually degrade.
-It turns out that the global maximum is often not a "good" sequence.
+- But if beam search is *too* good at finding the global maximum of sequences (i.e. if the beam width is too large), performance tends to degrade.
+It turns out that the true global maximum is often not a "good" sequence.
 This may be due to a variety of reasons:

-    - A sequence can have high total probability even if one of the early token probabilities was so low that it should have ruled this path out entirely.
+    - A sequence can have high total probability even if one of the early token probabilities was so low that it should have disqualified this decoding path entirely.
 We can attribute this to a combination of the local normalization problem (probabilities at each time-step are only normalized relative to each other, so you can get big probabilities even though the previous step was low probability) and the label bias / copies problem (the model is biased towards reproducing the most common words and phrases from its training set).
     - The length problem: longer sequence have more chances to accumulate low probability tokens and thus will have lower total probability on average, so beam search without normalization favors short sequences and even empty strings.
-But normalization is tricky and poorly defined.
+But normalization is tricky, ad-hoc, and poorly defined.

 ## An illustrative example